AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 >
 > If you do not configure the valid special characters list, the file creation process might give you some unexpected results.

+The following tabs provide instructions to configure the valid special characters in filenames and AEM Site output based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following \(property\) details to configure the valid special characters in filenames and AEM Site output:

 |PID|Property Key|Property Value|